Ribocentre-switch/Ribocentre-switch.github.io/docs/Adenine.md

 <p class="header_box">Description</p>
 ***
-<font size="4">Carrying an aptamer domain similar in sequence and secondary structure to the guanine riboswitch, the adenine riboswitch selectively recognizes adenine, and contains a uracil ribonucleotide in position 74 of the adenine-binding aptamer domain. <i>B. subtilis ydhL</i> (also called <i>pbuE</i>) and two RNAs (<i>add</i> gene) from <i>Clostridium perfringens</i> and <i>Vibrio vulnificus</i> harbor adenine riboswitches in their mRNA elements.
+<font size="4">Carrying an aptamer domain similar in sequence and secondary structure to the guanine riboswitch, the adenine riboswitch selectively recognizes adenine, and contains a uracil ribonucleotide in position 74 of the adenine-binding aptamer domain. <i>B. subtilis ydhL</i> (also called <i>pbuE</i>) and two RNAs (<i>add</i> genes) from <i>Clostridium perfringens</i> and <i>Vibrio vulnificus</i> harbor adenine riboswitches in their mRNA elements.
 The <i>ydhL</i> adenine riboswitch has been shown to control gene expression through transcriptional activation, while the add adenine riboswitch controls gene expression through translational activation<sup>[3-4]</sup>.</font>
 <p><br /></p>

 > Gene association